Reflections on Paying Off My Student Loans In Less Than 3 Years

 I now know that having a low or even poverty level income doesn’t have to stop someone from being successful and reaching their dreams.

 While I’m not in favor of debt, I know that it can be used as a tool just like money in general to get to the next level.
-If you’re struggling with an unexpected expense, it’s important to consider options like title loans in Indiana or in your state if you don’t have the funds to cover the costs.”

 I know that if I commit to a goal I feel passionate enough about, I possess the strength, skill, and dedication to reach it.
 I also learned that I can live very well on less money and I actually prefer a frugal lifestyle over lifestyle inflation.